NotSoSaneExile/Portfolio/Trading Charts/README.md

 # AlphaVantage Heiken Ashi Plotter
-This script currently retrieves daily foreign exchange rate data for the AUD/USD currency pair from the AlphaVantage API, calculates the Heiken Ashi candlestick chart, and plots it using mplfinance library.
+This script currently retrieves daily foreign exchange rate data for the AUD/USD currency pair from the AlphaVantage API, calculates the Heiken Ashi candlestick chart, MACD indicator, ATR indicator and plots them using mplfinance library.

 ## Further improvements plans
 The current version is just a basic script to get things started.
 Eventually I'd like to allow the user to choose different financial instruments, plot live data and allow for specifiying which indicators to plot.